Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 I'm not sure exactly what got me thinking about jewelry clasps one day.
-I started browsing Google hits for the subject and was surprised how limited the resources were.
-Most sites only cover 4-5 clasps (with almost no pictures or resources), which is a shame, because is such a wide variety out there.
-I was determined to do better than that for this hub.
+I started browsing Google hits for the subject and was surprised at how limited the resources were.
+Most sites only cover four or five clasps (with almost no pictures or resources), which is a shame; there is such a wide variety out there!
+I was determined to do better than that for this article.

 Almost all of the clasps in this article are available in bulk on eBay.
 I only provided links for a few of them here, but I personally tested most of them.
 If you are planning to use large quantities of a few clasps, it's well worth purchasing them in bulk.